Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Packet Erasures with Instantaneous ACKs

-with $b_t$ denoting the number of successful packet arrivals at time $t$, corresponding to source frame $\bs_t$.
-Assuming that the erasure events of all packets are i.i.d.\ with probability \mbox{$1-\beta$} implies that $\{b_t\}$ are i.i.d.\ according to a Binomial distribution $\mB \left(\Npackets, \beta \right)$.
+with $b_t$ denoting the number of successful packet arrivals at time $t$, corresponding to state frame $\bs_t$.
+Assuming that the erasure events of all packets are i.i.d.\ with probability \mbox{$1-\beta$} implies that $\{b_t\}$ are i.i.d.\ according to a Binomial distribution $\Bin \left(\Npackets, \beta \right)$.

-Interestingly, the optimal number of packets depends on the (total) rate $R$ and packet successful arrival probability $\beta$, and is determined by the number that minimizes $\E{2^{-\rt}}$.
-This is demonstrated in \figref{fig:multiple_packets}.
+Interestingly, the optimal number of packets $\Npackets$ depends on the (total) rate $R$ and successful packet-arrival probability $\beta$, since by allocating more lower-rate packets, one trades a lower probability of receiving the maximal available rate at the state estimator with a higher probability of receiving intermediate rates.
+The optimal $\Npackets$ is determined by the number that minimizes $\E{2^{-\rt}}$, as is demonstrated in \figref{fig:multiple_packets}.

+We note that in absence of ACKs of intermediate packets, the successive refinement encoding considered here cannot be used.
+One could use repetition coding to trade multiplexing gain with diversity~\cite{TseViswanathBook} or multiple description coding~\cite{MD4Control:Jan:EURASIP}, when ACKs are sent only after all the intermediate packets are transmitted.
+We do not discuss such extensions in this paper due to a lack of space.

 \begin{remark} We only considered uniform rate allocations for all the packets.
 Clearly, one can generalize the same approach to non-uniform packet rates. \end{remark}

 \begin{remark} In practice one might expect longer packets to be prone to higher erasure probability.
 This can be taken into account when deciding on the $\Npackets$ that minimizes $\E{2^{-2 \rt}}$. \end{remark}